Michael Dwyer (1772-1825)

 The authorities became relentless in their pursuit of the rebels

 In 1797, Dwyer aged 25 years, joined the Society of United Irishmen.
 He fought against the British authorities with the Talbotstown rebel group in the 1798 Rebellion.
 Following their defeat in Wexford, Dwyer continued fighting under General Joseph Holt.
 When Holt surrendered, he continued to rebel for four more years with a group of like minded men operating in the Wicklow mountains.
+It is said that Dwyer discharged his Blunderbuss into a window of Plants pub at Castleruddery while some local yeomen were drinking inside.
+Plants pub is now known as the Glen Lounge.
 From 1798, the authorities became relentless in their pursuit of the rebels especially in West Wicklow.

 Sheltering from a snow storm

 In 1799, he narrowly escaped capture.
 Dwyer and his men were sheltering from a snow storm in a small cottage in Dernamuck.
 An informant gave up their location and a force of 100 men surrounded the cottage.
 He refused to surrender and the soldiers set the cottage alight.
 Some of Dwyers’ men were killed, including McAllister who sacrificed his life to allow Dwyer to escape.
 McAllister is buried in Kilranelagh graveyard.
 The cottage at Dernamuck was restored between 1946 and 1948.
-Currently it is being renovated by the Office of Public Works and will re-open to visitors when work is completed.
+It has been renovated by the Office of Public Works and re-opened to visitors in 2022.

 Deported to New South Wales, Australia